 At the foot of the lighthouse1, the guard house welcomes the visitor by first presenting him with a series of 15 explanatory panels on the seamarking of the Four Channel.
 These panels, jointly developed by the Iroise Marine Natural Park, the Lighthouses and Beacons and the municipality of Plouarzel, are completed by display cases showing the different lighting systems that have successively been used in Trézien.

-The Four Channel is the navigable part of the Iroise Sea located between the coast and the island of Beniguet.
+The Four Channel is the navigable part of the Iroise Sea located between the coast and the Molène archipelago.
 It extends to the English Channel and presents many dangers : a powerful current that reverses with the tide, hundreds of reefs often responsible of wrecks, not to mention a sometimes very violent wind that the sailing ships has always feared in particular.
-The Molène archipelago is not parallel to the coast, so another channel, the one of La Helle, is heading there.
+The Molène archipelago is not parallel to the coast, so another channel, the La Helle, leads there.
 Since ancient times, ships have always followed the Four Channel to the English Channel and the North Sea.
 Compared to the seaway off the archipelago, this route saved them valuable time.
 Hence the need to secure it.

 The lighthouse visit

 A staircase of 182 stone steps leads to its top.
 This is an opportunity to recognize the two varieties of granite common in the region : The porphyroid granite with large crystals white feldspar of Plouarzel and especially that with large crystals of pink feldspar that quarrymen call "Laber granite" ( Aber Ildut granite).
 These superb stones also have many inclusions of black mica (biotite) 2.

 The steps are supported by a thick brick wall that occupies the space between the exterior moëllons and the staircase.
 This space narrows to the top in order to give the tower its truncated cone shape.

 Small windows illuminate the stairs.
 They allow the visitor to take a few breaks during the ascent.